Secondhand Smoke Exposure In Children

 What is secondhand smoke exposure?

-Children can be exposed to SHS any time they are in a place where someone is smoking.
-They also can be exposed in a place where someone has smoked in the past.
-This is because SHS particles (tiny fragments) can be found in the air and in dust.
-These particles can linger on household surfaces, such as counters, carpets, or walls.
+Secondhand smoke exposure occurs when someone breathes in smoke or vapor.
+The smoke or vapor may come directly from a lit cigarette, e-cigarette, cigar, or pipe.
+It can also be exhaled by someone who is smoking.
+Particles in smoke and vapor can be found in the air and in dust.
+The particles can linger on household surfaces, such as counters, carpets, or walls.
 They also linger on clothes and skin and inside your car.
-SHS particles can move from room to room and from outside to inside your home.
 They can stay in your home for weeks or even months after smoking has occurred.

 What are the risks of secondhand smoke exposure in children?

-- Respiratory problems: Your child’s lungs may not grow normally.
-Your child may have respiratory (lung-related) problems.
-These include wheezing, coughing, and shortness of breath.
-Your child also may have lung infections, such as bronchitis.
-These problems can lead to respiratory problems when your child is an adult.
+- Your child may develop lung problems.
+His or her lungs may not grow normally.
+He or she may have wheezing, coughing, and shortness of breath.
+He or she also may have lung infections, such as bronchitis.
+These problems can lead to other lung problems when your child is an adult.

-- Ear infections: Your child may have more ear infections.
-He also may have fluid in his ears more often.
+- Your child may have more ear infections.
+He or she also may have fluid in his or her ears more often.

-- Sudden infant death syndrome: Your infant is at greater risk of having sudden infant death syndrome (SIDS).
-This is when an infant suddenly dies for no known reason during his first year of life.
+- Your infant is at greater risk for SIDS.
+This is when an infant suddenly dies for no known reason during his or her first year of life.

-- Cancer: Your child is at greater risk of having lung cancer and certain childhood cancers, such as leukemia.
-He is also at greater risk of having cancer as an adult.
+- Your child is at greater risk for cancer.
+His or her risk increases for lung cancer and certain childhood cancers, such as leukemia.
+He or she is also at greater risk for developing cancer as an adult.

-- Do not allow your children in places that allow smoking.
-This includes restaurants and day care centers.
-Teach your children to avoid SHS.
+- Do not allow your child to be in places that allow smoking.
+Teach your child to avoid secondhand smoke.

 Where can I find support and more information?